When I became self-employed, it was a huge shift.

 You should view being social in the same way.

-Something I tell my private coaching clients is to develop the skill of starting tiny, low stakes conversations throughout your day.
+Something I tell my private coaching clients who want to be more social, is to develop the skill of starting tiny, low stakes conversations throughout your day.

 When you warm up, you'll discover that as the day goes on, it becomes easier and easier to start and have those conversations.